couchbase/couchbase-lite-ios/README.md

 ## Building Couchbase Lite ##

-FYI, you shouldn't need to do this unless you plan to contribute patches.
+Until we get continuous builds re-enabled, if you want the very latest and greatest (and possibly buggy) version, you'll need to build it yourself...

 ### On a Mac ###

-(You might prefer to just [download][20] the latest build.
-But if you want to build it yourself...)

 For full details see the [wiki page][7].
 The basic steps are: